game216/TicTacToe/README.md

 # TicTacToe
 A TicTacToe Challenge

+A console-based application.
 The application allows the players to create a NxN grid TicTacToe game.